Probing the Quantum Nature of Gravity through Classical Diffusion: Dynamics of two masses interacting via classical gravity

-As noted previously, the absence of superluminal signaling requires the map for the statistical operator \( \hat{\rho} \) of the two masses to be linear~\cite{gisin1989stochastic,polchinski1991weinberg}.
 To encode diffusion, this dynamics must deviate from a unitary evolution and can, in general, be non-Markovian.
 However, this non-Markovianity has a natural timescale: that required by the interaction to connect the two systems.
 For systems moving at non-relativistic speeds, which is the case we are considering here, this timescale is negligible, and thus the gravitational interaction and the corresponding diffusive effects can be considered instantaneous.
-This allows us to work in the Markovian limit, where the GKSL theorem guarantees that the evolution of the statistical operator \( \hat{\rho}(t) \) of the two systems is described by a Lindblad master equation ~\cite{lindblad1976generators,gorini1976completely}:
+This allows us to work in the Markovian limit, where the GKLS theorem guarantees that the matrix $\lambda^G_{\alpha \beta}(t) = \lambda^G_{\alpha \beta}\ge 0$ for the generator to describe a completely positive dynamics.
+Thus, using the spectral decomposition of $\lambda^G$ we have a Lindblad master equation ~\cite{lindblad1976generators,gorini1976completely}: